BenjiElysium/Benn-Portfolio/content/blog/computer-graphics-simVSgen.md

 ## Bring it Together

 **Hybrid Rendering Techniques**: Combining the simulative processes of traditional CGI, like ray tracing which simulates light paths, with the generative capabilities of latent diffusion toward a a hybrid rendering technique. **This technique could potentially generate images** that not only adhere to physical principles but also incorporate learned patterns and features from the image training sets.

+## AI Render Plugin for Blender

+"AI-Render" is a project hosted on GitHub that integrates Stable Diffusion technology into Blender, a popular 3D creation suite.
+This combination allows users to leverage the capabilities of Stable Diffusion, an advanced AI model for image synthesis, within the Blender environment.
+The project is focused on enhancing the creative and production processes in 3D modeling and animation by utilizing AI-driven image generation techniques.
+The project is developed primarily in Python and is licensed under the MIT license.
+For a detailed overview and access to the project's resources, you can visit the GitHub page of AI-Render.

 ![Ai-generated Ribbons and Leaves](https://res.cloudinary.com/doj03xgr2/image/upload/v1698093198/Elements/Eld-spirits.34_bepiqu.jpg)